 Did you know?

-Labuan derives its name from the word ‘Labuhan’ (port), a reflection of the island’s status since ancient times.
-The Federal Territory of Labuan covers 92 square kilometers and includes Labuan Island and all areas within 4.8 km (3 nautical miles) including Pulau Burung, Pulau Daat, Pulau Kuraman, Pulau Papan, Pulau Rusukan Besar dan Pulau Rusukan Kecil.
+Labuan derives its name from the Malay word ‘Labuhan’, meaning ‘port’ or ‘harbour’, a reflection of the island’s status since ancient times.
+Labuan comprises the main island of Pulau Labuan and six surrounding islets, namely Pulau Burung, Pulau Daat, Pulau Kuraman, Pulau Papan, Pulau Rusukan Besar and Pulau Rusukan Kecil, covering a total of about 92 square kilometers.

 Associated with safety and security, Labuan Island in its early days was a port of refuge for ships plying the waters of Borneo, providing shelter from storms and pirate attacks.